mit-pdos/noria/README.md

 ### Benchmarks against other targets

-To compare distributary's performance against other backends, the `vote` binary has to be compiled with the appropriate feature enabled:
+To compare distributary's performance against other backends, the `vote` binary has to be compiled with the appropriate feature enabled.
+You can enable multiple features by compiling with `--features "b_x b_y"`.
+The additional features pull in more dependencies, so compilation will be slower.

 | target | `--features` | invocation argument | notes
 |--------|--------------|------------|------